igor-sirotin/qt-scrollview-test/README.md

 This project shows Qt `Flickable`/`ScrollView` components twitching bug.

+Scrolling a ScrollView out of bound **with trackpad** (mouse works ok) on a MacBook M1 leads to content short twitch.
+Works fine on Windows.

-So I tried it on different OS with different versions of Qt.
+I tried it with different versions of Qt.
 And I also tried to switch `ScrollView` to `Flickable`.

 ## Qt 5.14.2 [MacOS, Apple M1]